 Betaine foods: quinoa, lambs quarters, beets, broccoli, shellfish, rye and other grains, fish, spinach

-Methionine foods: tuna, salmon, cheese,shrimp, pork,eggs, milk, chocolate, cashews, walnuts, turkey, sausage, almonds, duck, chicken, filberts, sesame, peanuts, potato, sweet potato, avocado
+Methionine foods: tuna, salmon, and fish in general, elk, cheese, shrimp, pork, eggs, milk, chocolate, cashews, walnuts, turkey, sausage, almonds, duck, chicken, turkey, filberts, sesame, peanuts, potato, sweet potato, avocado

 Starting methylation support can make a person feel great or can cause them some severe reactions.
 Therefore a person should not support methylation unless they need it, and they have examined their biotransformational/detox cycles as a whole.
 A knowledgeable practitioner is useful and usually necessary at this juncture.
 Before supporting methylation, make sure the persons diet is good, they are in a healthy environment and their digestive system is in good working order.
 This is the ground work that is necessary to begin.
 If a person is in a moldy environment, or they are working with toxic chemicals you may not be able to address their methylation issues properly.
 Additionally, if they have a heavy metal burden or have a viral or bacterial burden this will affect their biotransformational cycles too.
 Starting methylation under this kind of ongoing stress will also encourage sudden, and significant detoxification which may make the person feel really sick.

 When it is needed, it is best to start slowly with methylation support.
 Rather than simply throwing all the substrates at a person with inadequate methylation, it is best to start with one, or two at a time that are indicated.
 As time allows add other necessary substrates slowly, and always in small amounts at first.
 What is indicated will depend on a complete analysis of the person including an examination of their biotransformational pathways.